BenChaliah/Superposition-Transformer/README.md

-## Superposition in Transformers: A Novel Way of Building Mixture of Experts
+# Superposition in Transformers: A Novel Way of Building Mixture of Experts

 > __If you find this work helpful, please consider starring this repository!__

+Paper available on arXiv: [Superposition in Transformers: A Novel Way of Building Mixture of Experts](https://arxiv.org/abs/2501.00530)

 ## Repository Contents